WorkED123/bash-shell/README.md

 <h2> Additional Resources</h2>

-<a href="https://youtu.be/7jKcCqlTfxc">Introduction to Linux Bash Shell Scripting for Hackers</a> - This Linux bash scripting course targets aspiring ethical hackers and cybersecurity professionals <br>
+<a href="https://youtu.be/7jKcCqlTfxc">Introduction to Linux Bash Shell Scripting for Hackers</a> - This Linux bash scripting course targets aspiring ethical hackers and cybersecurity professionals. <br>

-<a href="https://youtu.be/_laEEFdPX2s">Bash Scripts You NEED to know for Cybersecurity </a> - Bash Programming for Penetration Testing Cybersecurity cyber security
+<a href="https://youtu.be/_laEEFdPX2s">Bash Scripts You NEED to know for Cybersecurity </a> - Bash Programming for Penetration Testing Cybersecurity cyber security.